Japan June exports slide in warning sign for economic outlook

 "Weak exports alone will not prompt the Bank of Japan to ease policy, but if consumer spending also weakened, then expectations for a policy change would increase."

-Exports to China, another important market for Japan, rose 1.5 percent year-on-year in June, but exports to Asia, which accounts for more than half of Japan's total exports, fell 3.8 percent in June from a year earlier, hit by sluggish shipments of electronics parts.
+Exports to China, another important market for Japan, rose 1.5 percent year-on-year in June.
+Exports to Asia, which account for more than half of Japan's total exports, fell 3.8 percent in June from a year earlier.

-Some respite for policymakers came in the form of July's Markit/JMMA flash Japan Manufacturing Purchasing Managers Index (PMI) which saw the new export orders index rising to 51.6 in July from a final 49.5 in June, a return to growth for the first time in four months.
-(A level above 50 indicates expansion.)

-Japan's imports grew 8.4 percent in the year to June, matching the median estimate, due to hefty fuel imports, bringing the trade balance to a deficit of 822.2 billion yen ($8.10 billion), the MOF data showed, marking two full years of trade shortfalls, the longest run on record.
+Imports grew 8.4 percent in the year to June, matching the median estimate, bringing Japan's trade balance to a deficit of 822.2 billion yen ($8.10 billion), the MOF data showed, marking two full years of trade shortfalls.

-On a half-year basis, Japan logged a record trade deficit of 7.5984 trillion yen in the first half of 2014, the data showed.

-BOJ Governor Haruhiko Kuroda said last week exports would increase eventually as overseas markets, mainly in advanced economies, recover, while Finance Minister Taro Aso has also blamed weakness in emerging market economies for Japan's lacklustre export performance.Policymakers and analysts also cite the ongoing shift of Japanese production abroad.
+BOJ Governor Haruhiko Kuroda said last week exports would increase eventually as overseas markets, mainly in advanced economies, recover.

 The BOJ's aggressive monetary stimulus helped weaken the yen by roughly 20 percent in 2013, boosting exporters' profits and share prices.
 However, the yen has moved sideways this year versus the dollar, limiting gains in export proceeds.